One-to-One Device Handbook

 Screensavers and Background Photos

-If the West Ada School District device policies permit, students may change background photos and screen savers.
+If the District device policies permit, students may change background photos and screen savers.
 Inappropriate media may not be used as a screensaver or background photo.
-Presence of guns, weapons, pornographic materials, inappropriate language, alcohol, drugs, gang-related symbols, or pictures may result in disciplinary actions (Policy 502.81).
+Presence of guns, weapons, pornographic materials, inappropriate language, alcohol, drugs, gang-related symbols, or pictures may result in disciplinary actions.
+Refer to District Policy 0502.81: Student Technology and Internet Acceptable use.

 Sound, Music, Games, and Programs